mper-bcn-ny/2017-metro/_posts/2016-10-27-newsstream.md

   * dpa news in German
   * the result of a large webcrawl of news media throughout the german-speaking world as well as selected international sources in English

 All these data streams are annotated using named entities with linked open data IDs, unknown entities, extracted keywords and quotes.
-For details see: [The unofficial News-Stream API](https://github.com/dpa-newslab/tickertools2016/blob/master/neofonie/EnglischHowToHackathon.md)
+For details see: [The unofficial News-Stream API](https://github.com/dpa-newslab/tickertools2016/blob/master/neofonie/EnglischHowToHackathon.md).
+Example scripts in Python can be found in this [GitHub repository](https://github.com/dpa-newslab/tickertools2016/tree/master/neofonie).

+> Login and password for the News-Stream index will be made available at the hackathon.

 > [TXT Werk API](http://txtwerk.de/) can be accessed free of charge for 30 days.

-> Login and password for the News-Stream index will be made available at the hackathon.